-> Second opinions
+Second opinions

 A second opinion, which represents the common form of a consultant review for green bonds, is a pre-issuance assessment of the green bond or, more specifically, its associated framework.
 Conducted upon the issuer's request by external consultants or consultancies with environmental and climate expertise, a second opinion has the purpose to provide investors (and the public) with the relevant information on the greenness and governance features of the bond that they need in order to make their initial investment decision.
 The consultancy thereby reviews relevant documents and engages in a dialogue with the issuer.
-In this process, the consultancy may take an advisory role in revising and refining the issuer's green bond framework.
+In this process, the consultancy may take an advisory role in refining the issuer's green bond framework while it should not be involved in the framework development in order to ensure an independent review.

 The green bond framework is a first-party opinion by the issuer, which usually contains - typically in adherence to the GBP - information on the definition of green projects or project categories, for which proceeds are intended to being used, as well as internal processes of project selection/evaluation, management of proceeds and reporting practices.
-The framework, which is drafted by the issuer, represents the most central document for review.
+The framework, which should be drafted by the issuer, potentially with support from external consultants or a green structural advisor from the underwriting institution, represents the most central document for review.
 Further relevant documents that are typically assessed in addition include, for instance, the issuer's sustainability reports, if available, or other information on the issuer's green and general business profile and strategy.
 Based on this information, a second opinion typically comprises a qualitative assessment of the robustness, credibility and transparency of procedures and practices established by the issuer for issuing a green bond - alongside with a brief description of the issuer and the characteristics of the bond, the applied underlying assessment approach or methodology and the list of documents reviewed.

 Most second opinion providers present findings in a descriptive way correspondent to the GBP.
 A few providers seek however a more analytical approach by evaluating strengths and weaknesses and deducting recommendations (e.g. CICERO).
-Moreover, second opinions by different providers vary with respect to the granularity (Sustainalytics and oekom, for instance, provide relatively comprehensive assessments), the use of quantitative indicators or rating methodologies (only CICERO and oekom) and the availability of post-issuance review updates.
+Moreover, second opinions by different providers vary with respect to the granularity (Sustainalytics and oekom, for instance, provide relatively comprehensive assessments), the use of quantitative indicators or rating methodologies (CICERO and oekom) and the availability of post-issuance review updates.
 Notably, some second opinion providers evaluate specific projects, for which green bond proceeds are used (e.g. oekom), while others assess the internal processes and governance structures of how the issuer defines eligible project categories, selects projects, and monitors and reports on the use and impact of proceeds (e.g. CICERO).

 About 70 percent of externally reviewed green bonds have a second opinion.
-The most prominent second opinion providers include CICERO (with over 60 opinions provided as of January 2017), DNV GL, Sustainalytics, Vigeo, oekom, and KPMG.
-Costs range from USD 10,000 to higher costs that may vary on a reviewer and transaction-specific basis.
+The most prominent second opinion providers include CICERO (with over 60 opinions provided as of January 2017)66, Vigeo EIRIS, Sustainalytics, oekom, and DNV GL.
+Costs range from USD 10,000 and higher that may vary on a reviewer and transaction-specific basis.